 This is not to be confused with Tourtiere lac St. Jean which is also a French meat pie, but is not made with ground meats.
-The key to this savoury pie is the combination of ground meats seasoned with a collection of spices including ground cloves, sage and marjoram.
+The key to this hearty meat pie is the mixture of ground meats seasoned with a collection of warm spices including ground cloves, sage and marjoram.

 The filling is then baked into a flaky pie crust to create a Canadian meat pie worthy of being served on Christmas Eve.
 And if I do say so myself this recipe beats the tourtiere meat pie recipe Canadian Living has.